1. Legal regulation

-- Digital token as digital assets which in digital form represent one or more property rights.
+- Digital tokens as digital assets that in digital form represent one or more property rights.

-The value of a virtual currency may, but need not be tied to a legal tender.
-Nevertheless, the Law explicitly states that virtual currency is not legal tender, which is why the trade of digital assets for other things, including other digital assets, must be legally qualified as an exchange agreement, and not a purchase agreement.
+The value of a virtual currency may but need not be tied to legal tender.
+Nevertheless, the Law explicitly states that cryptocurrencies is not legal tender, which is why the trade of digital assets for other things, including other digital assets, must be legally qualified as an exchange agreement and not a purchase agreement.

 3. Supervisory bodies